 - Rock climbing, Ice climbing, and Mountaineering

-Porter care is one of the major factors that we have to concern during the trek.
+Porter care is one of the major factors that we have to be concerned about during the trek.
 During the trek, we have to interact with porters as well.
 We are firmly committed to porter rights.
 So we know their rights and according to that, we will treat them, respect them and they will be well paid as well.
-We will provide proper food, wearing stuff like boots and clothing, and give the same level of respect with one another.
+We will provide proper food, wear stuff like boots and clothing, and give the same level of respect to one another.
 They also get a chance to learn many things from us.
-If they get sick then they will be treated in the same way that we treat to the trekkers.
+If they get sick then they will be treated in the same way that we treat the trekkers.

 Responsible Tourism Practice

-Himalayan regions of Nepal is the major factor that attracts the tourist to our country.
+The Himalayan regions of Nepal are the major factor that attracts tourists to our country.
 So, the tourism industry has a responsibility to protect and preserve it.
 Though the Himalayan region is astonishing and beautiful it can be easily destroyed.
-Therefore you will be advised by the leaders of Icebreaker adventure how to minimize the negative impact on the environment.
-They will suggest you what should be done and what shan’t be.
+Therefore you will be advised by the leaders of Adventure White Mountain on how to minimize the negative impact on the environment.
+They will suggest to you what should be done and what shan’t be.
 To find out more about the clean-up campaigns and environmental awareness events, Adventure White Mountain works with KEEP.

 Physical Condition and Experience Requirements

 We will have a pre-trip meeting as a trip preparation day on the 2nd day of your arrival in Kathmandu.
-In this meeting, you will be introduced to your trek leaders, which gives you ample opportunity to questions to your leader about the trip.
+In this meeting, you will be introduced to your trek leaders, which gives you ample opportunity to question your leader about the trip.